fix buffalo today

 St Mathews-sold

 Michele Johnson and I were comparing notes during the weeks and final days leading up to last October's City in rem sale, the auction.
 We poured over the list and never saw this.
 A month after the sale I posted City Sale which contains a spreadsheet documenting the sale's results.
 Sure enough, on the last day of the sale two guys from Williamsville, NY bought 1066 East Ferry Street, aka St. Matthew's.
-(Click through the spread sheet to find their names, which I won't mention here...)
-One of these guys sent me an email the other day and identified himself as one of the owners of Re/Deal Partners LLC, new owner of St. Matthew's.
-Same guy informed my that the deed was just filed by the City last Friday and he doesn't want to start any work at St. Matthew's 'till he gets the deed in the mail.
+(Click through the spreadsheet to find their names, which I won't mention here...)
+One of these guys sent me an email the other day and identified himself as one of the owners of Re/Deal Partners LLC, the new owner of St. Matthew's.
+Same guy informed me that the deed was just filed by the City last Friday and he doesn't want to start any work at St. Matthew's 'till he gets the deed in the mail.

 So...lots of issues here I know.
-Both St. Matthew's and Transfiguration were part of the same Diocesan deaccession plan back in the 90's.
+Both St. Matthew's and Transfiguration were part of the same Diocesan deaccession plan back in the '90s.
 You'll remember that Transfiguration was sold for $7000 and now we see that empty churches continue to lose value.

 Guy claimed no knowledge of the May 4th Housing Court date.
 I've spoken to the City's inspector who filed the Housing Court case.
 I've given him names and addresses that the purchaser provided the City last October as the successful bidder.
 Re/Deal Partners LLC has a different address which I've also handed over to the inspector.
 On May 4th I'll make certain to hand both addresses to Judge Nowak, too.